 Market timing refers to trying to predict future market movement to buy or sell at the best price.
-Here we’ll look at why it doesn’t work, and why you should stay the course and go ahead and invest as soon as possible.
+Here we’ll look at why it doesn’t work, and why you should stay the course and go ahead and invest as soon as possible to maximize time in the market.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.